Catherine e.m. O'Neill

 She has a degree in English Literature and an M.A. in Creative Writing.
 She taught English for eighteen years and ran creative writing groups.

-Catherine has had a short story broadcast on BBC Radio Newcastle; took part in The Sunderland Stages Project; gained a place on The Live Theatre’s Introduction to Playwriting course; dabbled in song writing; has written poetry, plays, several short stories and is about to complete her first novel ‘Silent Eden’.
+Catherine has had a short story broadcast on BBC Radio Newcastle; took part in The Sunderland Stages Project; her monologue 'Keep Granny's Clock' was filmed during lockdown and was released by Sunderland Culture on YouTube; she gained a place on The Live Theatre’s Introduction to Playwriting course; has dabbled in song writing; written poetry, plays, several short stories and is about to complete her first novel ‘Silent Eden’.